As a busy HR professional, think about all the technology you use every day that was unfathomable not so long ago.

 - Bring real structure to your hiring and selection process.
 Carry out structured, behavioral interviews, using the “STAR” method (asking the candidate to describe the situation, task, action, and result) to assess candidate-job fit.

 Because the interview is based directly on the required skills and behaviors, it keeps interviews more objective and planted in reality.
 Most importantly, hiring decisions are made based on consistent and standardized criteria.

-iii.
-Perform regular assessments throughout an employees’ tenure.
-Later on in the employee’s career, HR or department managers can carry out assessments — again, all linked back to that original job description and those competencies required from the role.
+- Perform regular assessments throughout an employees’ tenure.
+Later on in the employee’s career, HR or department managers can carry out assessments — again, all linked back to that original job description and those competencies required based on the role.
 This may take the form of self-assessment, supervisor assessment, or the ever-popular 360 assessment, often used in leadership roles.